Gradient Checkpointing for Long DDE Simulations

 Workload: RWW + Delays + BOLD FC Fitting

-We use the same Reduced Wong-Wang / BOLD / FC workflow as RWW.qmd, but with DelayedLinearCoupling in place of FastLinearCoupling.
-This is the configuration where gradient memory typically becomes the bottleneck for empirical fits.
-The structural connectivity is the dk_average parcellation (68 regions); tract lengths are converted to delays assuming a conduction speed of 4 mm/ms.
+We reuse the Reduced Wong-Wang / BOLD / FC workflow from RWW.qmd, swapping FastLinearCoupling for DelayedLinearCoupling: the configuration where gradient memory usually becomes the bottleneck for empirical fits.
+Structural connectivity is the dk_average parcellation (68 regions), with tract lengths converted to delays at a conduction speed of 4 mm/ms.

 DT = 1.0 # Integration step (ms)